scipy-lectures/scientific-python-lectures/about.rst

 .. only:: latex

    =========================================
-   About the Scientific Python lecture notes
+   About the Scientific Python Lecture Notes
    =========================================

-   About the Scientific Python lecture notes
+   About the Scientific Python Lecture Notes
    =========================================

    Release: |release|